Arraignment set for pair accused of killing Springdale man

 Phillips' body was nude and had been badly beaten and shot several times, according to the affidavit.

-Baker and Blanks were extradited from the Tulsa Jail and booked into the Washington County Detention Center on Dec.
+Baker and Blanks were returned from the Tulsa jail and booked into the Washington County Detention Center on Dec.
 1. They are being held without bond.